The video is here

 Why find your why? – When we discover the “why” in our own heart, we become connected with ourselves so that our actions, thoughts and words are integrated with our hearts… no more saying one thing and doing another.
 It stops the self-sabotage, and aligns our hearts, minds and deeds in one courageous direction.
 Everyone else can see the difference; purpose inspires confidence.
 Our lives start working practically, emotionally and financially.

-There is one more ingredient in discovering our why.
+God wrote your “why” in your heart – There is one more secret in discovering our why.
 God wrote it there in our hearts.
 We were each designed specifically for our why.
 When we discover our why, it will explain our life… our history, our talents, our personality, even our future… the puzzle pieces will come together in a mosaic of God’s handiwork.

 At the first level, you will see personal growth, and your gifts will begin to function.
 At the second level you will see the benefits for others in terms of social responsibility or ministry.
 At the deepest level you will begin to feel the heart of God himself.
 You will see his heart for you and share his heart for others.
 That’s Kingdom.
 You will see your role and the role of your organization in the context of a much bigger strategy of the Father to bless nations.
 It’s spiritual!
 It’s practical!
 And it’s fun!
 Kingdom purpose is the most satisfying and exciting “why” our hearts can carry.